transifex/transifex-java/README.md

 }
 ```

-If your activity extends `AppCompatActivity` activity. use the following code or have your activity extend a base class:
+If your activity extends `AppCompatActivity` activity, use the following code or have your activity extend a base class:
 ```java
 public class BaseAppCompatActivity extends AppCompatActivity {